Speak Out Drama Lessons

 • Ensure proper supervision including adequate ratios depending on age, abilities and activities involved and appropriate gender balance for residentials.

-• Don’t be passive in ration to concerns, i.e. don’t “do nothing”.
+• Don’t be passive in relation to concerns, i.e. don’t “do nothing”.
+Don’t let a problem get out of control.

 • Avoid taking a session on your own.
 If this is not possible then it should be in an open environment with the full knowledge and consent of primary carers.